dustinpfister/blog_posts/_posts/threejs-grid-helper.md

 ## The Grid helper in threejs and what to know first

 This is then a post on the Grid helper one of many helper objects based on the [Object3d class](/2018/04/23/threejs-object3d/) in three.js that can be sued to display what the current states is of some kind of object such as a mesh or camera.
 The gird helper is typically added directly to a scene object as a way to just know what the current state of affairs are when it comes to the center location of the scene, and where certain objects are relative to each other.

+### The source code examples in this post are on Github

+The source code examples that I am writing about in this post can be found in my [test threejs repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-grid-helper) on Github.

+### Version numbers matter

+When I first wrote this post I was using [r135 of threejs](https://github.com/mrdoob/three.js/releases/tag/r135) with the code examples.

 ## 1 - A Basic grid helper example